Dear Plastic Surgeons: 14 things breast cancer patients want you to understand about breast reconstruction

-I am writing this open letter to you because you are so important to many women like me who’ve been diagnosed with breast cancer or have a loved one who has been.
+I am writing this letter to you because you are important to many women like me who’ve been diagnosed with breast cancer or have a loved one who has been.
 We know you want to help, and we know you want to better understand all this from our perspectives.
-So, this is the goal of this letter – to help you better understand where we are coming from.
+So, that is the goal of this letter – to help you better understand where we are coming from.

 Btw, this list is in random order because it was written as thoughts came into my head, and I did not change them around.

 14 Things Your Breast Cancer Patients Would Like You to Better Understand About Breast Reconstruction

 1. Please remember first and foremost, a woman is whole with or without breasts.